-This Yellow Caturra variety comes to us from one of the best coffee growing regions in the world, grown by farmers with passion and who we are honoured to get to work so closely with.
+This Yellow Caturra variety comes to us from one of the best coffee growing regions in the world, Huila, Colombia.

 The first generation of the Ortega family were pioneers of coffee production in the village of San Agustin.
-Three generations later, Esnaider Ortega-Gomez, and his grandfather Don Olgar Ortega-Bolaños, are now owners of the farm Villa Maria and responsible for this JUICY delight that has more body than a blue whale!
+Three generations later, Esnaider Ortega-Gomez, and his grandfather Don Olgar Ortega-Bolaños, are community leaders and responsible for this JUICY delight that has more body than a blue whale!

 During our cupping of this fun espresso, we all settled on the same tasting note, of a sweet lemon dessert (without any bitterness).
-So like a lemon pound cake or meringue.
-It's a lot of fun, whichever way you brew it.
+It's a lot of fun, however way you brew it.